mguthart/maas-docs/src/en/configure.md

 Altering the Preseed file
 -------------------------

-> **warning**

-> Do not try to alter the preseed files if you don't have a good understanding of what you are doing.
+!!!**warning** Do not try to alter the preseed files if you don't have a good understanding of what you are doing.
 Altering the installed version of Ubuntu can prevent MAAS from working as intended, and may have security and stability consequences.

 When MAAS commissions a node it installs a version of Ubuntu.
 The installation is performed using a 'preseed' file, which is effectively a list of answers to the questions you would get were you to run the installer manually.
 The preseed file used by MAAS is carefully made so that the target node can be brought up and do all the jobs expected of it.
 However, in exceptional circumstances, you may wish to alter the pressed file to work around some issue.
 There are actually two preseed files, stored here: